 After a ton of fun at the team building, as we all headed home with good memories (and a ton of unanswered emails, well come on, it's September!), I spent the train journey reflecting on how we spent the quarter serving our common purpose - educating the market through the messages that we brought out via many panel discussions, countless content pieces, and everywhere in between.

 I believe that three of those unique messages were:

 - Real estate is on a good track with digital transformation, even though the market is not there yet, but great examples exist due to the changing needs of the generation who will lead the majority of the landscape soon.

 - Digital transformation in real estate is inescapable, and comes as a major need of the customers, rather than a nice-to-have.

 - Not all property companies have the same level of expertise and adoption of ESG practices, and the term is still foreign to some.
 PropTech companies will have a ton of opportunities in changing that!

 A worthy quarter this was.
-Next time, I'll report back from the next quarter, with my review for half a year at Spaceflow.
+Next time, I'll come back with a blog on my first full year at Spaceflow.